 The Jeanie Johnston tall ship

 Today is the final day of your fabulous 3 days in Dublin.
 Before you head home, make sure you take in some attractions north of the river.
-Take a walk along the Liffey to the Jeanie Johnston tallship.

-An estimated one million people died and another million left for a new life in America, Canada or Australia.
+A visit to the Jeanie Johnston gives you a glimpse into Ireland’s Great Famine between 1845 and 1852.
+An estimated one million people died during the famine, and more than a million left for a new life in America, Canada or Australia.
 Some, like my own ancestors, travelled to Liverpool, England.
-I have roots in Dublin which is why I found this part of our visit so fascinating.
+I have family roots in Dublin, so I found this part of our visit fascinating.

-The ship houses an interesting museum with a 50-minute guided tour.
-Check tour times before you visit.
-Your visit is included in the Dublin Pass or costs €11 for adults and €6 for under 12s.
-A combined ticket with the EPIC Emigration Centre will save you €5 per person.
+The ship houses an interesting museum which you can explore on a 50-minute guided tour.
+Tours run throughout the day, so check times before you visit.
+Your visit to the Jeannie Johnston is included in the Dublin Go City Pass or costs €14 for adults and €8.50 for under 12s.
+You can also buy a combined ticket with the EPIC Emigration Centre, saving you €5 per person

 The EPIC Emigration Museum

 Follow an interactive pathway through the museum encountering personal accounts of the journeys taken and new lives begun all around the world.
-Afterwards enjoy lunch at one of the food stalls in EPIC, where you’ll find a wide variety of offerings.

 Of course, this itinerary can be adjusted or extended to fit the length of your stay, and you can add other attractions that take your fancy during your visit.
 See below for some ideas – there are plenty of options.